joofio/matchbox/README.md

-# matchbox
-playground with the hapi fhir spring boot server
+# matchbox - playground with the hapi fhir spring boot server

-* plain spring-boot-server based as provided by [hapi-fhir spring boot examles](https://github.com/jamesagnew/hapi-fhir/tree/master/hapi-fhir-spring-boot)
+plain spring-boot-server based as provided by [hapi-fhir spring boot examles](https://github.com/jamesagnew/hapi-fhir/tree/master/hapi-fhir-spring-boot)
+* prequisites to build are [pullrequest for org.hl7.fhir.core](https://github.com/hapifhir/org.hl7.fhir.core/pull/11) to be based on version 3.8.0-snaphsot and [branch of forked hpi-fhir](https://github.com/ahdis/hapi-fhir/tree/oliveregger_fhircore
+* currently there is a kind of circular dependency on hapi-fhir-base which is included in hapi-fhir but needed by org.hl7.fhir.core [see also comment on pull request](https://github.com/hapifhir/org.hl7.fhir.core/pull/11)

+**Feature experimental**

+ Operation $convert on Resource @link https://www.hl7.org/fhir/resource-operation-convert.html
+ * - Convertion between fhir versions is handled with VersionInterceptor
+ * - Convertion between fhir+xml and fhir+json is automatically handled in the hapi-fhir base request handling ...

 FHIR Mapping Language support based on the FHIR Java reference implementation:
 * prototype support for the [$transform operation for StructureMap](http://www.hl7.org/fhir/structuremap-operation-transform.html)
 * convenience operation to $parse a StructureMap from a text respresentation to a StructureMap

+FHIR RI Validation Support for the $validate operation
-* using the org.fhir.core validation infrastructure
+* using the org.fhir.core validation RI infrastructure
+* capability to load an implementation guide (currently "http://build.fhir.org/ig/hl7ch/ch-core/ is fix configured)

+Health Checks provided by spring-boot
 * http://localhost:8080/actuator/health
 * http://localhost:8080/r4/metadata (readyness)